rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 Why is this the case?

-If we recall the code snippet from above we see the number loged to to console was `3` out of the series of `1`, `2`, `3`.
+If we recall the code snippet from above we see the number logged to console was `3` out of the series of `1`, `2`, `3`.

 ```typescript
 from([1, 2, 3]).pipe(coalesceWith()).subscribe(doStuff); // 1 x doStuff logs 3
 ```

 It makes sense because we want to render only the last update to the component.
-To do this `coalesceWith` maintains a flag for each subscription.
+To do this, `coalesceWith` maintains a flag for each subscription.
-The wante bevavior should execute change detection only once per component.
+The wanted bevavior should execute change detection only once per component.

-This canbe acheaved by scoping the flag that maintains coalescing to a specific thing. e.g. the component.
+This can be achieved by scoping the flag that maintains coalescing to a specific thing. e.g. the component.

 ```typescript
   from([1, 2, 3]).pipe(coalesceWith(queueMicroTask, this)).subscribe(detectChanges); // 0 x detectChanges no render
   from([1, 2, 3]).pipe(coalesceWith(queueMicroTask, this)).subscribe(detectChanges); // 1 x detectChanges renders 3
 ```

-With this in mind we can go one step further and look at change detection across muntiple coponents.
+With this in mind, we can go one step further and look at change detection across multiple components.

-The following diagram illustrates cnage detection in component level:
+The following diagram illustrates change detection in component level:

 ![coalesceWith - multiple components with component scope](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing__coalesceWith-on-component-component-scope.png)

 > **⚠ Notice:**
-> Be cautious with globally shared coalescing scopes, it could lead to un wanted behaviour ans loss of updates when used incorrectly.
+> Be cautious with globally shared coalescing scopes.
+It could lead to unwanted behaviour and loss of updates when used incorrectly.

 ![coalesceWith - multiple components with global scope](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing__coalesceWith-on-component-global-scope.png)